1) I can clearly define

 - otherwise it is aggression.
 Have you ever been

 abused?
-Have you (your ruling subselves) abused someone else?
+Have you (your ruling personality subselves) abused someone else?
 Do you have strong opinions about

 abuse and abusers?